-The ASA configuration stores a list of exemptions from NAC posture validation.
+The adaptive security appliance configuration stores a list of exemptions from NAC posture validation.
 You can specify the operating systems that are exempt.
 If you specify an ACL, the client running the operating system specified is exempt from posture validation and the client traffic is subject to the ACL.